stac-utils/pystac-client/docs/usage.rst

 used if the API conforms, otherwise it will fall back to default behavior provided by :class:`pystac.Catalog`.

-Users may optionally provide an ``ignore_conformance`` argument when opening, in which case pystac-client will not check for conformance and will assume this is a fully features API.
+Users may optionally provide an ``ignore_conformance`` argument when opening, in which case pystac-client will not check for conformance and will assume this is a fully featured API.
 This can cause unusual errors to be thrown if the API does not in fact conform to the expected behavior.

 In addition to the methods and attributes inherited from :class:`pystac.Catalog`, this class offers more efficient